iamovi/yourcli/README.md

 ### Here is step by step guide to create yourcli =>

-> Note - before you create you cli, make sure you have installed nodejs and git on your machine.
+> Note - before you create your cli, make sure you have installed nodejs and git on your machine.

 **1 /**